 After spending time with relatives and revisiting beloved traditions and memories throughout the holiday season, it’s common for a feeling of nostalgia and sadness to set in for older adults.
 Even though some extent of temporary post-holiday sadness can be anticipated, it is essential to be aware that it can grow into depression.
 Depression is a serious mental health condition that is certainly common for older adults, but is not a natural part of aging.

 How can you determine whether an older adult you love has become depressed – and, what can you do to assist?
+Our Topeka at-home care experts have the answers.

 First, it’s important to be aware of the risk factors for depression in senior adults, which include: